qiboteam/qibolab/doc/source/getting-started/experiment.rst

 --------------------------

 After defining the platform, we must instruct ``qibolab`` of the location of the create file.
-This can be done using an environment variable. for Unix based systems:
+This can be done using an environment variable: for Unix based systems:

 .. code-block:: bash